joghyrt/Blazor.JsonEditor/README.md

 ```html
 @using Blazor.JsonEditor.Component
 ```
-Also, you need to add javascript file in _Host.cshtml ( Server app) or index.html ( Wasm)  file:
+Also, you need to add a javascript file in _Host.cshtml ( Server app) or index.html ( Wasm)  file:

 ```html
 <script src="_content/Blazor.JsonEditor/Blazor.JsonEditor.js"></script>
 ```
-For icons suppor JsonEditor uses Font-Awesome icons library.
-You need to add link to _Host.cshtml ( Server app) or index.html ( Wasm) file:
+For icon support, JsonEditor uses the Font-Awesome icons library.
+You need to add a link to _Host.cshtml ( Server app) or index.html ( Wasm) file:
 ```html
 <link rel="stylesheet" href="https://use.fontawesome.com/releases/v6.4.2/css/all.css">
 ```